digitoimistodude/dudestack/README.md

     function plugin() { scp -r $@ 'username@yoursite.com:~/path/to/plugins/'; }

 So with simple ssh-pairing (passwordless login), I can upload a plugin by simple command: `plugin gravityforms_1.8.20.5.zip` and then just change version and `composer update`.
 DRY, you see.

+Feel free to post any issue or question if you are actually using this...